csandman/cra-template-csandman/README.md

 - ESLint using the Airbnb style guide
   - One exception to this is the all lowercase filenames as specified in the Google Javascript styleguide.
-I am not sure why Airbnb choose to name all files in the same case as the component but it goes against the pattern of every package I've downloaded from NPM.
+I am not sure why Airbnb chooses to name all files in the same case as the component but it goes against the pattern of every package I've downloaded from NPM.
 - Prettier with mostly defaults other than `"singleQuote"` set to true